-The Laurel Academy is aiming to achieve The Leading Parent Partnership Award (LPPA) The LPPA is a nationally recognised award achievable by schools who work very closely with the families of their pupils.
-The assessment is carried out by an external advisor, over a two-day visit.
+The Laurel Academy has achieved The Leading Parent Partnership Award (LPPA) The LPPA is a nationally recognised award achievable by schools who work very closely with the families of their pupils.
+The assessment was carried out by an external advisor, over a two-day visit.

-What we have to do to achieve the award:
+What we had to do to achieve the award:

-The Laurel Academy is working towards meeting 9 different objectives to achieve the award.
-These objectives are:
+The Laurel Academy completed 9 different objectives to achieve the award.
+These objectives were:

 - The school demonstrates a commitment to work towards the Leading Parent Partnership Award.